-Fill in (in figures) in Box 1 the aggregate value of Ordinary Shares that you wish to subscribe for at the Initial Issue Price, at a price of US\$1.00 per Ordinary Share or the Sterling equivalent.
-The amount being subscribed for must be a minimum of US\$1,000 or £1,000, and thereafter in multiples of US\$100 or £100.
-The Sterling equivalent amount will be converted into US Dollars by reference to the Relevant Sterling Exchange Rate following the closing of the Offer.
+Fill in (in figures) in Box 1 the total consideration payable in respect of the Ordinary Shares you wish to subscribe for, which is calculated by the number of Ordinary Shares multiplied by the Initial Issue Price of US\$1.00 per Ordinary Share (or the Sterling equivalent).
+The amount of Ordinary Shares being subscribed for must be for a minimum value of US\$1,000 (or £1,000).
+If you submit payment in Sterling, the Sterling figure inserted in Box 1 of the Application Form will be converted into US Dollars using the Relevant Sterling Exchange Rate following the closing of the Offer for Subscription and the number of Ordinary Shares subscribed at the Initial Issue Price will be calculated accordingly.
+Fractions of Shares will not be issued and, where applications are received in Sterling, any fractional amounts arising as a result of using the relevant US Dollar/Sterling exchange rate used to convert the Placing Price will not be refunded to investors and will be retained by the Company.